eugenia1984/english/glossary.md

 - **not right away**: is used to indicate that something didn't happen immediately or at the earliest opportunity.
 It suggests that there was a delay or a period before the action or change took place.
 This phrase helps to set the timeline of events or actions.

-- **Not that I know of**: is used to say that, as far as you are aware, something is not true or hasn't happened.
+- **not that I know of**: is used to say that, as far as you are aware, something is not true or hasn't happened.
 It's often used to politely say no while leaving room for the possibility that the speaker could be wrong.
 For example:

 ```
 Person 1: Has the update been installed?
 Person 2：Not that I know of. - This means you don't believe the update has been installed, but you're not completely sure.
 ```